Published by Christina Riley. Last Updated on November 25, 2023.

 Hillsborough was initially titled “Orange” until 1766 when it received its current name after William Hill.
 He was the Earl of Hillsborough and Secretary of State to the colonies between 1768 and 1772.

-Of all the historic towns in North Carolina, Hillsborough might have the richest political history, dating back to the Colonial and Revolutionary periods.
+Of all the historic towns in NC, Hillsborough might have the richest political history, dating back to the Colonial and Revolutionary periods.
 Tryon, Wake, Queen, King, and Churton are all street names that harken back to these eras.

 Today, the Hillsborough Downtown Historic District is on the National Register of Historic Places and includes more than 100 homes, churches, and other structures from the 18th and 19th centuries.